Skanska relies on FinMeas measurement technology to lower costs and improve safety

 In addition to praising FinMeas products and services, Skanska thanks the company’s personnel.
 FinMeas experts are always easy to reach, and they keep their promises.

 ”FinMeas is a highly proactive operation.
 They genuinely listen to our feedback, enabling us to take our cooperation to the next level.”

-Skanska has a highly positive experience of displacement measurements.
-Measurements of various kinds are set to play a greater role in its future projects.
+Skanska has a highly positive experience of displacement measurements, and measurements of various kinds are set to play a greater role in its future projects.

-”In the absence of precise measurements, walls are typically over-secured.
+“In the absence of precise measurements, walls are typically over-secured.
 This makes no financial sense and does not provide real-time information on changes in structures.
-We plan to make greater use of measurement, due to the clear competitive edge it provides.”
+We plan to make greater use of measurements due to the clear competitive edge they provide.”

 The fact that city areas are almost fully built over, with new construction sites typically located right beside other functions or structures, just makes measurements even more important.
 Construction is becoming denser, leaving practically no room whatsoever for displacement in excavation-pit supporting walls.
 The earlier the builders notice any changes in structures, the faster they can react to them.
 This enables the safest and most cost-efficient construction possible.

 FinMeas automatic inclinometers and anchor force measurements were used as a solution in this project.